Blaine Robison, M.A.

 in: Grk. en, prep. my: Grk. egō, pronoun of the first person. wrath: Grk. orgē means anger, indignation or wrath.
 In the Besekh orgē is used of human anger (Eph 4:31; 1Tim 2:8; Jas 1:19-20), but primarily divine wrath at the end of the age (Matt 3:7; Rom 2:5; Eph 2:3; 1Th 1:10; Heb 3:11; Rev 6:16).
 Orgē depicts a settled anger that proceeds from an internal disposition, solidifying what the beholder considers wrong, unjust or evil (HELPS).
 In the LXX orgē is used to translate eight different Hebrew words for anger (DNTT 1:108).
 In this verse of the LXX orgē translates Heb. aph (SH-639), nostril, nose, face, anger (BDB 60).
 The anatomical term is used for anger because of the change in facial features that occurs from the emotion of anger.

 they shall not: Grk. ei, conj., a contingency marker, normally used to introduce a circumstance assumed to be valid for the sake of argument, if, whether.
 However, the conjunction as used here expresses negation, as does the Hebrew conjunction (im, SH-518) it translates in the quoted verse. enter: Grk. eiserchomai, fut. mid., 3p-pl., to go or enter into a geographical area, manufactured structure or other place defined in the context.
 The verb occurs 17 times in Hebrews, eleven of which are in this chapter and the next in reference to entering rest.
-The clause is lit. "if they shall enter."
-Ellicott points out a parallel construction in Numbers 14:23, in which the opening clause reads in Hebrew, "if they shall see" and the phrase essentially means "they will not see."
+In the LXX eiserchomai translates Heb. bo (SH-935), to come in, come, go in, go.

 into: Grk. eis, prep. my: Grk. egō. rest: Grk. katapausis (from katapauō, "to cause to cease, to rest"), cessation of labor, the state or condition of rest, or the place of rest.
 The concept of rest is an important theme in Hebrews with the noun occurring twice in the chapter and six times in the next chapter.
 In the LXX katapausis translates six different Hebrew nouns that mean cease from work, rest, resting place or settling in a place (DNTT 3:255f).
 In the LXX of this verse katapausis translates Heb. menuchah (SH-4496), resting place, rest, quietness (BDB 629).